How to create a responsive website from scratch is one of the most asked questions by the newbies and aspiring bloggers.

 Now, you must be eager to start your blog or the website.
 So I will help you to create your self-hosted blog or website in step by step.

-Step By Step Guide To Create A Responsive Website On The Self-Hosted Platform (With The WordPress):
+Step By Step Guide To Create A Responsive Website With WordPress

 There are several platforms like Drupal, Joomla for CMS (Content Management System) but the WordPress is very popular among them.
 It’s a free platform where you can create a website, and we are going to use it here.